iffy-pi/winpushbullet/README.md

 pip install -r requirements.txt
 ```

+### Configure your Access Token
+Run `config/save_access_token.py` and paste your access token when you are prompted.
+This allows the scripts to connect to your PushBullet server.

-### Update `config/userconfig.py`
+### Update the user configuration
-Populate all the fields in userconfig.py with paths on your system
+Populate all the fields in `config/userconfig.py` with relevant paths on your system

+### Configure Explorer Context Menu Actions
+Run the script `config/configure_explorer_actions.py` **as an administator** to add the explorer context menu actions.

 ### Configure HotKeys
 Firstly, run `config.configure_hotkeys.py`.
 This will generate a `hotkeys.ahk` in config/ file which maps the hotkeys specified above to the appropriate script calls.